AdobeDocs/campaign.en/help/v8/send/twitter.md

 ---
 title: Post messages on Twitter with Adobe Campaign
-description: Learn how to use Adobe Campaign Social Marketing module to post messages on Twitter and collect contact data
+description: Learn how to use Adobe Campaign Social Marketing module to post messages on Twitter and send direct messages to your followers
 role: User
 level: Beginner, Intermediate
 exl-id: 0783e289-ae8e-4bb7-80f1-f90937a528c1